digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 ## Context

-❗ The issue motivating this decision, and any context that influences or constrains the decision.

 Due to stakeholder needs we will introduce two new environments in which our application will be running.

 The term "environment" is meant to indicate that while each of them runs all components of our application (details below), they share none of them.
 Any component may behave differently in each environment.

 Our applicaction's components are:
 * The `ris-adm-literature` application code running in two services (frontend, backend)
-* The NeuRIS database (shared across streams in NeuRIS)
+* Data persistence via the NeuRIS database
-* Several S3 compatible buckets for exchanging data with the Portal (for publishing)
+* Several S3 compatible buckets for publishing documents (exchanging data with the portal)
 * A 3rd party authentication service instance

 ## Decision

-❗The change that we're proposing or have agreed to implement.

 * Our app gets deployed to three environments for three main use cases:
     * Staging - Used by the product team.
 Highly volatile: features and data may show up, change or disappear at any time.
-    * UAT - Used by anyone "trying out our app".
-Behaves like production, but with a safety net: nothing in here becomes visible to the public.
+    * UAT (user acceptance testing) - Used by anyone "trying out our app".
+Behaves like production, but nothing in here becomes visible to the public.
     * Production (or "prod") - Used by documentalists, only.
 This is the product our end users in the documentation offices are using to perform their duties.

 * Each of these purposes comes with its own sets of rules that are described below.